ayanit1/boiler-room-challenge/README.md

 Improvements
 ============
 - Because this is fairly new technology to me, a majority of code was spiked.
-I would explore the use of Jest and add testing.
+I would explore the use of Jest and add testing, but was specified as a must.
 - I am aware there may be some comments around.
 Normally I would remove, but it's to help my understanding.

 Author